 Laguna Verde

-The 3-day tour to the border with Chile has so many showstoppers, including stunning volcanoes, steaming geysers, pristine lakes, and gorgeous fauna.
-Be prepared to also see countless flamingoes.
+The three-day tour to the border with Chile includes many showstoppers, including stunning volcanoes, steaming geysers, pristine lakes, and gorgeous fauna.
+Be prepared also to see countless flamingoes.

 The 5 essentials tips you need to know before your trip to salar de uyuni (Flamingos)